onyiny-ang/git-your-own-adventure/advanced/nemesis.md

 [#5](../pull/5)

 Who the heck is Stromae Lamelle?
 How dare they speak so poorly of github!
-They are an insult house plants everywhere!
+They are an insult to house plants everywhere!

-Click on the `Files changed` tab at the top of the repo.
+Click on the `Files Changed` tab at the top of their pull request.
 You can see that they have removed the command-list of useful commands AND the story about Indigo that you contributed to earlier.